Plants

 The fix

 One asset type.
 Every plant in your home and garden, with its species data, care schedule, harvest log, and frost reminders.
-Set it up once, and Kepthouse reminds you what to do and when, matched to the species and your UK region.
+Real-time warnings when frost, blight, or disease conditions are heading your way.
+Set it up once, and Kepthouse handles the rest — matched to the species, your postcode, and your local weather.

 Species Lookup